binste/hypernotes/README.md

 * a useful default dictionary structure
 * access to the most commonly used dictionary keys as attributes for better auto-completion support and readability (for example `note.parameters`, `note.features`)

 If you print a note, you can see what's inside.
-A note right after initialization would look like this:
+A note right after initialization looks like this:
 ```python
 Note(content={'text': '',
  'model': None,